 The glowing autumn colours

-As the light grows fainter and the weather turns colder, ruska slowly creeps over the marshes and the fells.
+As the light grows fainter and the weather turns colder the autumn foliage, ruska, slowly creeps over the marshes and the fells.
 The birch trees put on their bright yellow cloaks, the aspens blush prettily and the leaves of the bog bilberries, blueberries and black crowberries seem to catch fire.

 The glowing autumn colours appear when the shrubs and trees start preparing for the long winter.
 Chlorophyll, which provides plants with their green colour, is transported from the leaves to the trunk and roots for storage, leaving behind a number of other pigments.

 The period of autumn colours begins in the mid September and lasts two to three weeks.
 Savage night frosts and arid weather conditions will intensify the brightness of the colours to a level that is almost blinding in its beauty.
 Animals are often also spooked by the fiery colours.
 The birds seek shelter in the rushes and dark coniferous forests, and the fish flee towards deeper waters.

 Ruska paints the landscape with bold hues for just a little while, so take the time to bask in its splendour when you get the chance.
 The breathtaking glow of the colours provides a boost to creativity as well, so this is the best time to organise recreational and development events at the workplace.
 The colours and the lovely fresh scents of autumn will give you energy to see you through the long winter months.